 2. It is worth mentioning here that jujube is an ancient fruit.
 Its roots have been traced to China and other Southeast Asian countries, but it is there everywhere.

-3. The fruit is best known as a boon to weight loss, as it is a low-calorie food with high levels of fiber and protein.
+3. The fruit is best known as a boon to weight loss, as it is a low-calorie food with high levels of fiber and how to get antabuse prescription.

 Frequently Asked Questions: